 Director of a business in financial difficulty?

-With the recession predicted to be the longest since records began, we have some do's and don'ts for directors of a business in financial difficulty.
+With the recent closures of Wilko stores, we have some dos and don'ts for directors of a business in financial difficulty.

-It is inevitable that increasing numbers of companies will face financial distress.
-Such situations are invariably stressful and can lead to directors making decisions which may make matters worse both for the company and themselves personally, even if the effects are not immediately apparent.
+In such invariably stressful situations, directors can end up making decisions which may make matters worse, both for the company and themselves personally, even if the effects are not immediately apparent.

 - Be mindful at all times of your legal duties as a director.